 Although the broad outlines are clear, ....?, the descent of Siouan languages, and their degree of genetic and areal relationship with one another, are subjects of common misrepresentation.
 One commonly advanced claim is that the Dakotan languages can be divided into “Lakhota”, “Dakota” and “Nakota” based on their respective reflexes of a single proto-phoneme -- and that “Nakota” includes both Nakʰon’i’a (Assiniboine) and Nakʰoda (Stoney) on the one hand, and Ihaƞktȟuƞwaƞ (Yankton) and Ihaƞktȟuƞwaƞna (Yanktonai) on the other hand.
 Yet Ihaƞktȟuƞwaƞ and Ihaƞktȟuƞwaƞna people both use the word “Dakȟota”, not “Nakʰota” or “Nakʰoda”, to refer to themselves.
 Their language varieties are of the branch of Dakotan that includes largely mutually intelligible Lakȟol’iapi / Lakȟotiapi (Lakota) -- a separate branch from the one that includes Nakʰon’i’a and Nakʰoda.

-Another common misrepresentation is the conflation of “Siouan” with “Sioux”, a deprecated term referring to Lakota and Dakota people, rarely to Nakota people too, and never to people of other traditionally Siouan-language-speaking communities.
+\footnote “Siouan”is not to be confused with “Sioux”, a deprecated term referring to Lakota and Dakota people, rarely to Nakota people too, but never correctly to people of other traditionally Siouan-language-speaking communities.

 References